micmejia/bible-dump/NKJV/Daniel/Dan 2.md

 Then the king gave the command to call the magicians, the astrologers, the sorcerers, and the Chaldeans to tell the king his dreams.
 So they came and stood before the king.

 ###### 3
-And the king said to them, "I have had a dream, and my spirit is anxious to [^a]know the dream."
+And the king said to them, "I have had a dream, and my spirit is anxious to know the dream."

 ###### 4
-Then the Chaldeans spoke to the king in Aramaic, "O[^b] king, live forever!
+Then the Chaldeans spoke to the king in Aramaic, "O king, live forever!
 Tell your servants the dream, and we will give the interpretation."

 ###### 5
-The king answered and said to the Chaldeans, "My [^c]decision is firm: if you do not make known the dream to me, and its interpretation, you shall be cut in pieces, and your houses shall be made an ash heap.
+The king answered and said to the Chaldeans, "My decision is firm: if you do not make known the dream to me, and its interpretation, you shall be cut in pieces, and your houses shall be made an ash heap.

 ###### 6
 However, if you tell the dream and its interpretation, you shall receive from me gifts, rewards, and great honor.
 Therefore tell me the dream and its interpretation."